chippyash/go-cache-manager/README.md

 Additions to the interface can be accepted, as long as you make the changes to all the currently supported concrete implementations.

+Updates to the documentation i.e. this README.md, are most welcome.
+I speak in UK English.
+That may not always make sense to our friends around the world, so if you have better ways of phrasing or want to provide another language README, then please contact me, directly or via an issue in this repo.

 As normal, fork the library, make your changes and request a pull request back into this repo.
 Put your changes on a branch.